KevinLiao159/stat159-fall2016-project1/paper/paper.md

 # Conclusions

 In conclusions, we have successfully used all the tools that we introduced earlier to produce such a reproducible paper.
 This paper is designated for people who are interested in reproducible research.
+We will continue to make effort and learn about reproducible workflow and how we can better contribute to the world of research.
+Hope you enjoy the paper.